Mosquito Control

 Disinfection

-Pathogenic microbes such as virus, fungi and pathogenic bacteria are the main cause of airborne or direct contact diseases affecting animals and humans.
-Studies show the application of disinfectants and biocides via aerosol or fogging significantly reduce the number of viable infectious pathogens.
-Foggers produce micro droplets that float in the air for around 10 minutes after application, reaching the most inaccessible parts where conventional cleaning or spraying can’t reach.
+Pathogenic microbes such as viruses, fungi, and pathogenic bacteria are the main cause of airborne or direct contact diseases affecting animals and humans.
+Studies show the application of disinfectants and biocides via aerosol or fogging significantly reduces the number of viable infectious pathogens.
+Foggers produce micro droplets that float in the air for around 10 minutes after application, reaching the most inaccessible parts where conventional cleaning or spraying can't reach.

 Pathogenic Bacteria